loftyyyy/loftyyyy/README.md

 - 👋 Hi, I’m @loftyyyy
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in learning new things
-- 🌱 I’m currently learning kali linux
+- 🌱 I’m currently learning Python the programming language
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 loftyyyy/loftyyyy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.